k-milic/deploy-infrastructure-with-terraform/README.md

 this configuration block can be copy & pasted in a terraform file ending with .tf for example in a file called main.tf or provider.tf.

-This can be done for all the other resources (VMs, VPCs, Subnets, Security gropus etc.)
+This can be done for all the other resources (VMs, VPCs, Subnets, Security groups etc.)
 Every resource should have a documentation with an example configuration that can be used and adjusted.

 ## My Configuration